 DSL stands for Digital Subscriber Line.
-It’s a communication medium used to deliver digital signals via the copper telephone lines.
+It’s a communication medium used to deliver digital signals via copper telephone lines.
 DSL service functions much like dial-up Internet service.
 However, unlike dial-up service, the “two-wire” technology of DSL makes it possible for users to connect to the broadband internet and make or receive phone calls at the same time.
-Because DSL utilizes the existing telephone lines which means there is no requirement for extra cabling for DSL service.
-Thus, it allows users to download files, watch online videos and support cloud backups.
+Because DSL utilizes the existing telephone lines which mean there is no requirement for extra cabling for DSL service.
+Thus, it allows users to download files, watch online videos, and support cloud backups.

 What Is Ethernet Cable?

-Ethernet cable is the most common network cable type in our daily life, which is specifically designed to facilitate the communication between different electronic equipment such as computers, fax machines or scanners.
+Ethernet cable is the most common network cable type in our daily life, which is specifically designed to facilitate the communication between different electronic equipment such as computers, fax machines, or scanners.
 Cat3, Cat5, Cat5e, Cat6, Cat7 are the different Ethernet cable types.
 Each new promotion of category supports increasingly faster bandwidth speeds and improves upon the signal-to-noise ratio.